 - Calcium: 14 ¼ mg

 Honestly, I find that one waffle is enough for me if they're big enough!
 I usually have my breakfast with a large non-dairy latte alongside it, so that's filling enough for me.
-But if you have a large appetite, you may want to have two waffles, or top it with an egg.
+But if you have a large appetite, you may want to have two delicious waffles or top it with an egg.

 Vegan chocolate sauce: